BaristaVentures/errand-boy/README.md

 ```

 ## Steps (TODO: add pics of the process)

+**GitHub side**:
-1. In your repository's settings, under "Webhooks & services", add a new webhook to the GitHub
+- In your repository's settings, under "Webhooks & services", add a new webhook to the GitHub
 repositories.
-2. Enter the URL where the hook's POST request will be sent.
+- Enter `<your Errand Boy URL>[:<port>]/hooks/repos/pr`
-3. Select "Let me select individual events." and tick the Pull Request checkbox.
+- Select "Let me select individual events." and tick the Pull Request checkbox.
-4. Click on "Add webhook".
+- Click on "Add webhook".

-5. Profit!
+**Pivotal Tracker side**

+- Go to your project's settings, and click on the "Integration" tab.
+- Under "Activity Webhook", enter `<your Errand Boy URL>[:<port>]/hooks/tracker/activity`.
+- Make sure "v5" is selected in the drop down.
+- Click on "ADD".

 ## Scripts